 Can I reverse my diabetes?

-To increase your chances of type 2 diabetes remission, aim to lose at least 15kg as soon as possible.
+To increase your chances of type 2 diabetes remission, and know you are carrying extra weight, aim to lose some as soon as possible.
 This is easier said than done so ask your diabetes team for support.

 It’s important to know that not everyone who loses this much weight will be able to put their diabetes into remission.
 But losing 15kg comes with a lot of health benefits, even if you don’t achieve remission.
 Even losing as little as 5% of your body weight, when you're overweight, can have huge benefits for your health.
 Losing extra weight can lead to: